Bicycling Law in New Jersey:

 Area Cycling Clubs:

 Local Bike Shops:

 Bike Registration Databases:

-We recommend all cyclists register their bike.
+We recommend all cyclists register their bikes.
 The Bike Exchange does not have any relationship with, nor receive any sponsorship from any of the organizations listed below.
-We provide them for as a reference.
+We provide them here as a reference.

 BikeRegistry, an international registry based upon a robust peer based architecture, can work in parallel with your city’s or university’s bike registration program.

 National Bike Registry, (NBR®) pioneered the concept of an online bicycle registration database, accessible by law enforcement agencies across North America.
 Since its 1984 inception, the National Bike Registry has been used by over 2,000 law enforcement agencies and has helped protect hundreds of thousands of bikes and their owners.
 A bike registered with NBR, can be identified by police and returned to you instead of being sold at an auction. **Update: Project 529 acquired and integrated the National Bike Registry with its cloud-based 529 Garage™ anti-theft bicycle service on 1/31/2017